Part 3 - The ultimate guide to buying bed sheets you'll love

 The textile school at Otago University tell us that New Zealanders throw out an average of 37kg of home textiles per person, per year.
 And some consumers tell us they replace cheap sheets each year and couldn't care less about the amount of resources consumed - each to their own.

 Cotton also comes in grades, short-staple, medium-staple and long-staple.
 Generally, the longer the staple, the stronger, finer and more amazing the sheets, especially over the long-term.
-However, country of origin also plays a huge role in quality.
+However, country of origin also plays a huge role.
 For example, while China has cotton with the longest cotton staples, it's nowhere near as good as long-staple Egyptian, Supima (USA) or Pima cotton (Peru).
 Generally, the longer the cotton staple, the higher the price.

 Long-staple Egyptian cotton is widely regarded as the best cotton, as is long-staple Supima or Pima cotton.
 However, all are super pricey.
 We could dedicate several pages to cotton but will revisit cotton grades when we discuss longevity and feel.